Connect with others who understand.

 Phototherapy, also called light therapy, involves exposing the areas of your legs affected by psoriasis to certain types of light.
 You usually have to do this several times a week for one month or more.
 There are several types of phototherapy, and your medical team will help you choose what’s best for you.

-Because psoriasis is an autoimmune condition, treatment often involves addressing the immune system directly.
-Your doctor might recommend medications like methotrexate (Trexall) or cyclosporine (Gengraf, Neoral, Sandimmune).
-In more specific cases, biologics may be prescribed.
-These are strong drugs, but they come with significant side effects and are typically administered under certain conditions.
+Because psoriasis is an autoimmune condition, treatment of severe cases often involves addressing the immune system directly.
+Your doctor might recommend medications like methotrexate or cyclosporine.
+In some cases, biologics may be prescribed.
+Newer systemic drugs, including Janus kinase (JAK) inhibitors and phosphodiesterase 4 (PDE4) inhibitors, are taken as oral pills.

 Getting Medical Help for Psoriasis on the Legs

 If you have new or worsening psoriasis on your legs, talk to your doctor to get medical advice right away.
-Similarly, if your psoriasis on your legs is not improving with treatment, talk to a health care provider to come up with a new plan.
+Similarly, if your psoriasis on your legs is not improving with treatment, talk to a healthcare provider to come up with a new treatment plan.
 Your efforts will feel worthwhile when your legs are healing and your psoriasis flare-up is over.

 Talk With Others Who Understand